towfiqislambd/towfiqislambd/README.md

 I'm Towfiq Islam, a motivated and detail-oriented **Front-End Developer** with hands-on experience in building modern, responsive, and user-friendly web applications using **Next.js**, **React**, and **TypeScript**.

 Proven ability to collaborate effectively with UI/UX designers and backend developers in fast-paced, team-oriented environments.
 Adept at managing multiple projects, solving complex bugs, and communicating with clients to deliver clean, scalable, and high-performing solutions.
+- 🎯 Focused on building scalable web apps with **Next.js** and modern tooling.
+- ⚡ Passionate about performance optimization and improving developer experience.
+- 📚 Open to tech discussions, brainstorming, and collaborative learning.
+- 💡 Constantly improving skills in frontend architectures, state management, and API integrations.

 ## 🛠 Tech Stack